Los Angeles: Cuisine

-Los Angeles' food culture is a fusion of global cuisine brought on by the city's rich immigrant history and population.
+Los Angeles's food culture is a fusion of global cuisine brought on by the city's rich immigrant history and population.
+As of 2025, the Michelin Guide recognized 20 starred restaurants including 2 restaurants Providence and Somni which earned 3 Michelin stars.

 Latin American immigrants, particularly Mexican immigrants, brought tacos, burritos, quesadillas, tortas, tamales, and enchiladas served from food trucks and stands, taquerias, and cafés.
 Asian restaurants, many immigrant-owned, exist throughout the city with hotspots in Chinatown, Koreatown, and Little Tokyo.
 Los Angeles also carries an outsized offering of vegan, vegetarian, and plant-based options.
-As of 2022, the Michelin Guide recognized 10 restaurants granting 2 restaurants two stars and eight restaurants one star.